 /usr/local/bin is on the standard system PATH that Steam inherits.

-launch_options and launch_options.ini are usable on their own (e.g. to print
+launch-options and launch-options.ini are usable on their own (e.g. to print

 a command); game-launcher is the Steam integration layer on top.